ishaansathaye/CPE203-OOP/ClassesUML.md

     - Access modifier
         - **private**: only access this data/method from within the class
         - Data Hiding - OOP tenet
-            - instance vars are private
+            - instance vars are private - hold data for the object
             - protects data
             - easier to collaborate on big projects
+    - Getters/Accessors
+        - public methods which return private data
+    - Setters/Mutators
+        - public methods which set private data
+        - ```public void setName(String name) { this.name = name; }```
+    - **`final` keyword**
+        - cannot be changed
+        - cannot be overridden